For this church:

 The fourteenth century saw the enlargement of the nave undertaken by the Caltofts and the founding of a chantry by William Dayncourt.
 Further work in the nave was undertaken by the addition of clerestory windows in the fifteenth century.
-No work was done on the fabric after the fifteenth century, and by the later part of the eighteenth century it was very dilapidated, so much so that in 1778 the tower was rebuilt and the roof replaced.
+No work was done on the fabric after the fifteenth century, and by the later part of the eighteenth century it was very dilapidated, so much so that so that in 1778 the tower was rebuilt or refaced and the roof replaced.

 New windows were put in the chancel in 1862, and in 1901 a two-stage restoration under C E Ponting, FSA was started, and completed in 1914.

 Particular thanks to John Kitchen and Andy Nicholson for research on this entry